-- On Conducting a Literature Review with ATLAS.ti - Using ATALS.ti 8 Windows in Literature Reviews - Managing Literature Reviews Using ATLAS.ti
+- On Conducting a Literature Review with ATLAS.ti - Using ATLAS.ti 8 Windows in Literature Reviews - Managing Literature Reviews Using ATLAS.ti video tutorial Literature Review with ATLAS.ti Windows & Mac

 You may have collected lots of articles in a reference manager.
 Not all of these articles will be relevant for the literature review for a particular research or paper you are writing.
 Thus, create a collection of 50 to 200 articles in your reference manager for further coding and analysis in ATLAS.ti.